 Detailed Business Analyst’s Job Description

 Anybody who is even remotely associated with the field of Information Technology (IT) is sure to have heard the term ‘Business Analysis’ or ‘Business Analyst’.
-However, unlike the role of a ‘Project Manager’ or ‘Software Developer’, the set of job responsibilities around the role ‘Business Analyst’ is not very self-evident.
-Many times, people are left wondering what’s a Business Analyst’s job description?
+However, unlike the role of a ‘Project Manager’ or ‘Software Developer’, the set of job responsibilities around the role of ‘Business Analyst’ is not very self-evident.
+People are often left wondering what a Business Analyst’s job description is.

 In this article, we are going to demystify the business analysis practice and know who is a Business Analyst, why organizations need one, learn about the job description of a Business Analyst along with the different areas they for.